4 Red Flags In A Long-Term Relationship You Might Be Overlooking, But Shouldn't

 3. Your Partner Doesn't Show You Off Anymore

-OK, so I'm not suggesting that your partner needs to place you on a billboard that reads “hottest GF ever,” but the way your partner introduces you to others can definitely reflect how they feel about you and your relationship.
+OK, so I'm not suggesting that your partner needs to place you on a billboard that reads “Hottest GF Ever,” but the way your partner introduces you to others can definitely reflect how they feel about you and your relationship.
 If you're in a long-term relationship, chances are your partner was so into you at first that they loved introducing you to new people in their life.
 They love you, so why wouldn't everybody else?

 “When your partner is proud of being with you, he or she will show you off, but if your partner is looking to break up with you, they won't invite you to social events where they might flirt and meet other people,” explains Masini.
 This is a tiny thing to notice, so don't worry if they forget to introduce you to a co-worker once or twice.
 But if you've suddenly stopped being their plus one to events, take a second look at what's actually going on.